 I couldn’t make it to/forgot about/couldn’t find you at the Dwight Hall Sign-Up Jam!
 Is my a cappella career over before it’s even started?

 Not at all!
 We’re sorry you missed the concert (it’s a lot of fun!), but we’d be happy to fill you in for an audition time.
-Time slots are first-come, first-served, but e-mail one of the rush managers with your availability and he/she will do everything he/she can to make sure we get to hear you!
+Time slots are first-come, first-served, but e-mail one of the rush managers with your availability and they will do everything they can to make sure we get to hear you!

 Now that I have an audition time, what should I sing?

 Honestly, sing anything that makes you feel comfortable, whether that’s Mozart or Motown.
 We’ve received some pretty rousing renditions of “Happy Birthday.”
 We’re just excited about hearing you sing, and we hope it’s something you love.